How Long Do You Need In Valletta?

 Where To Stay?

-Finding a great hotel that caters to all of your needs is a challenging affair.
+Finding a great boutique hotel in Valletta that caters to all of your needs is a challenging affair.
 Thankfully, boutique hotels such as Casa Ellul enable you to enjoy your trip to the fullest without having to experiences any additional hassles.

 Casa Ellul is located right in the heart of Valletta.
 It’s a 17th-century wine merchant’s house that has been converted by architect Chris Boffa into a splendid boutique hotel that highlights the original architectural quirks without compromising modern amenities.